TijsTT/justforshow/readme.md

 # Just For Show

-A simple and easily customizable animation library.
+A simple and easily customizable onscroll animation library.
+This project is a work in progress.
+If you have any requests or problems, feel free to contact me.

 ## Installing